-It's difficult to deny the appeal of crown mouldings made from natural wood.
+It's difficult to deny the appeal of crown moldings made from natural wood.
 They're beautiful embellishments that can thrive in nearly every home.

-However, it's also difficult to deny how time-consuming, expensive and frustrating those mouldings are, as they can take days to install and cause stress for even the most experienced carpenters.
-For people looking at DIY-friendly alternatives, there are plenty of options in the realm of faux crown moulding.
+However, it's also difficult to deny how time-consuming, expensive and frustrating those moldings are, as they can take days to install and cause stress for even the most experienced carpenters.
+For people looking at DIY-friendly alternatives, there are plenty of options in the realm of faux crown molding.

 It's important to understand what you need and how the different materials fit into your project.
 That said, you'll want to consider all of the available options — including their pros and cons — before settling on a decision.

 When a crown molding carries the title of "faux," that designation typically means that it is a more cost-efficient, accessible substitution for the most popular forms of that architectural feature — including solid wood and plaster, which are usually both labor-intensive and expensive.

 Installing these alternatives doesn't require as much skill, and they closely emulate the genuine articles without coming off as too contrived.

 You can find faux crown molding in various forms, with some of the most common including: